Home » 6 Easy New Year’s Resolutions for Volunteer Managers

 If you are a nonprofit or a campus, it would be wise to note the rise in corporate volunteerism.
 In recent years, businesses have realized that workplace volunteerism increases employee happiness, productivity, and retention.
 According to Cone Research, 79% of people want to work for a socially responsible organization.
 Companies are increasingly responding by developing their own Corporate Social Responsibility (CSR) programs and by offering paid time off for volunteerism.

 As a result, there is an influx of workplace volunteer activity.
 Campuses and nonprofits have the unique opportunity to work with skilled volunteers who are eager for cause work.
 This year, make it a point to reach out to these businesses and corporations to set up team initiatives, skills giving, and workplace donation programs.
-This article will teach you how to choose and approach a corporate partner.

 Review Your Bylaws